zenvia/zenvia-openapi-spec/spec/tags/telegram.md

 When you send some message for one contact using Telegram channel:

-* Recipient: is the Telegram Bot address
+* Recipient: is the phone number of contact
-* Sender: contact atendimento@zenvia.com for setting the Sender id
+* Sender: is the Telegram sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials/telegram/list)

 When you receive a message from one contact, the sender and recipient are inverted:

-* Recipient: is the Telegram Bot address
+* Recipient: is the Telegram sender id configured on [Zenvia platform](https://app.zenvia.com/home/credentials/telegram/list)
-* Sender: the settled Sender id
+* Sender: is the phone number of contact

 The sender goes in the attribute `from` and the receiver goes in the attribute `to` of message object.